arthurborgesdev/argyle-upwork-challenge/README.md

 - Other optimizations involved changing html-parser to lxml in BeautifulSoup which improved performance.
 - Attempted to use cChardet to improve performance of BeautifulSoup by 10x as stated [here](https://thehftguy.com/2020/07/28/making-beautifulsoup-parsing-10-times-faster/) but it does now works in Pyenv... maybe it's a good fit for a Docker image using only pip, though.

+- Comparisson between python virtualenv local machine (Ubuntu 20.04/Core i5 - 2410M) and a Docker container on the same local machine:

+- Local: ~25s
+- Local(with docker): ~18s

 ### Further documentation

 Please consult the current [pull requests!](https://github.com/arthurborgesdev/argyle-upwork-challenge/pulls)